jhelvy/distillery/README.md

 1. Fork this repo.
 2. Add your site to the `sites.csv` in the root directory (include a `name`, `url` to the site, and url to the `source`).
-3. Open a pull request to include your changes!
+3. Open a pull request to include your changes\!

-That’s it!
-Your site will be automatically added to the [showcase](https://jhelvy.github.io/distillery/showcase.html), complete with a screen shot and the links to the site and source!
+That’s it\!
+Your site will be automatically added to the [showcase](https://jhelvy.github.io/distillery/showcase.html), complete with a screen shot and the links to the site and source\!

 ## Add a post site to the [tips & tricks page](https://jhelvy.github.io/distillery/tips_and_tricks.html):